 Dr. Dierkes is a sociologist by training (PhD Princeton).
 In addition to contemporary Mongolia, his research interests focus on supplementary education, especially in Japan (see e.g. Jukupedia – Shadowing Education).
 He has also developed an interest in Digital Diplomacy.

 In UBC’s Master of Arts Asia Pacific Policy Studies (MAAPPS) program and now the Master in Public Policy and Global Affairs (MPPGA), Dr. Dierkes has co-supervised graduate projects on mining regulation in Mongolia with colleagues in mining engineering.
-In 2017 he taught a seminar on Mongolian politics at Humboldt University in Berlin.

 He has served as an election observer in the 2008 parliamentary, 2009 presidential, 2012 parliamentary and 2013 presidential, and 2017 presidential elections in Mongolia.
 He has written about Mongolia for Asia Pacific Memo, East Asia Forum, the FT’s beyond BRICS, The Diplomat and elsewhere, and also consults on political risk in Mongolia.